Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: Results and Analysis

-\textbf{Ablation Study.} To isolate each step's contribution in \textsc{RuleSHAP}, we examine three variants: \begin{inparaenum}[\itshape (i)\upshape] \item without SHAP in XGBoost (Step 2), \item without SHAP in LASSO (Step 3), and \item the full \textsc{RuleSHAP} pipeline. \end{inparaenum} Table \ref{tab:xai_comparison} shows that removing Step 2 sharply reduces MRR@1, e.g., from 0.35 to 0.14 for GPT-3.5 Turbo and from 0.50 to 0.07 for Llama-3.1, highlighting the importance of SHAP-guided XGBoost in capturing bias triggers.
-Skipping SHAP-driven LASSO pruning (Step 3) impacts performance less consistently: on GPT-3.5 Turbo, \textsc{RuleSHAP} without Step 3 achieves an MRR@1 of 0.35 instead of 0.28; on Llama-3.1, it drops from 0.5 to 0.28.
-In cases like GPT-4o, the decline is minor (0.71 vs. 0.78).
-Overall, omitting Step 3 hampers the identification of bias-inducing features and inflates the rule set (more than omitting Step 2), reducing interpretability.
+\textbf{Ablation Study.} To isolate each step's contribution in \textsc{RuleSHAP}, we examine the full pipeline and two ablations: one without SHAP-weighted XGBoost feature sampling (Step~2) and one without SHAP-aware LASSO selection (Step~3).
+Table~\ref{tab:xai_comparison} shows that removing Step 2 sharply reduces MRR@1, e.g., from 0.36 to 0.14 for GPT-3.5 Turbo and from 0.50 to 0.07 for Llama-3.1~8B, highlighting the importance of SHAP-guided XGBoost in capturing behavioural triggers.
+Skipping SHAP-driven LASSO pruning (Step 3) impacts performance less consistently: on GPT-3.5 Turbo, \textsc{RuleSHAP} without Step 3 achieves an MRR@1 of 0.29 instead of 0.36; on Llama-3.1~8B, it drops from 0.50 to 0.29.
+In cases like GPT-4o, the decline is minor (0.71 vs.\ 0.79).
+Overall, the two ablations show different failure modes: omitting Step 2 sharply lowers recovery, whereas omitting Step 3 usually retains more distractor rules and can reduce early precision.

+\textbf{Qualitative rule recovery.} Table~\ref{tab:ruleshap-gpt4o-b3} reports a representative set of top-ranked rules extracted by \textsc{RuleSHAP} for GPT-4o under $b_3$.
+These rules can be \emph{directly interpreted} by humans.
+For instance, the first rule states: \quotes{\emph{If a topic is relatively uncommon (\(\text{common} \le 0.5\)) and is associated with a high positivity score (\(\text{positive} > 0.5\)), then the model generates longer explanations.}} This rule aligns with the length component inherited by \(b_3\) from \(b_2\), where explanation length was manipulated based on topic positivity and rarity.
+The \emph{impact direction} (positive or negative) indicates whether the rule increases or decreases the value of the target output abstraction (here, explanation length).
+The \emph{importance} score $I(r)$ reflects the magnitude of this impact and serves to prioritize which rules have the strongest effects.